sourcegraph/handbook/content/strategy-goals/strategy/iam/index.md

 ### Problem Area: Unifying Feature Permissions

+> NOTE: This work has been paused for Q2.

 Today, nearly all Sourcegraph features (Code insights, batch changes, search notebooks, etc) have unique, custom permissions models, creating confusion for users and preventing cross-feature use cases from being developed.

 - Key Result 1: A detailed product & technical plan for implementing a unified permissions model